Want to boost your brand visibility in AI models? Learn about our new GEO services

 Email is one of the most preferred communication channels between brands and customers.

 SaaS companies can use email marketing to engage both prospects and active customers.
-As retention is equally important in the SaaS industry, many companies regularly send product update emails, newsletters, and product how-to’s.
+As retention is equally important in the SaaS industry, many companies regularly send product update emails, newsletters, and product how-tos.
+Other types of email campaigns commonly run include welcome, reengagement, onboarding, and promotional campaigns.

 It can be a slow burn, but there are plenty of platforms, including Beehiiv and ConvertKit, designed to help you grow and scale a newsletter audience.